Mortgage Loan Servicer Change of Control Application

 CERTIFICATE OF COMPLIANCE.
 All applicants must certify that it is in compliance with Section 296-a of the Executive Law.

 - BACKGROUND REPORTS AND BACKGROUND REPORT CERTIFICATION.
-In connection with the change of control application for a registered mortgage loan servicer supervised by the Banking Department, an investigative background report is required.
+In connection with the change of control application for a registered mortgage loan servicer supervised by the Department, an investigative background report is required.
 Reports are required for all direct or indirect owners, owning 10 percent or more of the voting stock of the entity, three senior most executive officers, directors and qualifiers.
 Background investigation reports must be provided directly to the Department of Financial Services by the private investigation company.

 - PERSONAL QUESTIONNAIRE.
 All direct and indirect owners, owning 10% or more of the voting stock of the applicant, three most senior executive officers, directors and qualifiers must submit Personal Questionnaire.